chetnashah/webconcepts/AngularJSDirectives.md

 * controller is the right place to manipulate scope, including adding methods on scope, to be used to manipulate scope.
 * If you need to change the scope from the link function, call a method of controller.
 * since the controller is executed before the link function, you should initialized the scope in the former so the latter can get a valid model to work on
-* avoid DOM manipulation in the controller
+* avoid DOM manipulation in the controller, right place is the link function
 * i.e. controller should have no acess to directive or dom, only setup scope & have methods to manipulate scope.

 #### What is a directive controller?